 As you are designing an OER project, consider how these steps engage with your desired learning outcomes.

-Another consideration when creating OERs is accessibility--can individuals with disabilities equally access your work?
-How compatible is your resource with mobile devices?
+You will want to take into account effective instructional design and accessibility when creating your OER.
+Ensure from the start that students using mobile devices and screen readers can access your OER, and that individuals with disabilities can use it as well.
 The University of British Columbia has created this accessibility toolkit that may get you started in addressing these issues.
-Open Washington has also created a useful summary of issues and tools in their accessibility module.
-You may also wish to consult the WSU Access Center for further assistance with tools, methods, and best practices.
+You may also wish to consult with Global Campus for further assistance with tools, methods, and best practices.

 Recall that, if you are interested in enabling others to adopt and adapt your OERs, you will want to make your materials available in open formats.
 PDFs, for instance, are only open to individuals with particular software. ePubs are typically a recommended format, both for sharing purposes and also for mobility and accessibility reasons.
 This guide from the University of Leicester explains how to create ePubs.
 BCCampus has also provided this table comparing textbook formats in terms of openness and mobility.

 Key to creating OERs is licensing.
 By and large, the OER community has found copyright too constraining for the kind of remixing and redistribution that they value.
 While retaining copyright, OER creators have found ways to indicate how others can use their work.
 Most commonly used are Creative Commons licenses, or a set of statements that indicate the author's wishes when it comes to citing their work, using it for commercial purposes, adapting it, and redistributing it.
 The OER community encourages open licenses to allow OERs to grow and improve over time while being used in local settings.

 You will want to consider: How would you like others to use your OER, once created?
 For more about Creative Commons, see the following.
 Also check out this FAQ about copyright and open licensing by Open Washington.